Take the Lonely Out of Writing Your Book with Collaboration

 A month ago, a park near me offered dogsled rides.
 Intrigued by the idea of being pulled along the snow by a team of huskies, I decided to check it out.
 As I stopped by the fence near the dog enclosure, I saw a team being harnessed by their trainer.
 Each dog was different.
 One little brown guy was hopping up and down, tail wagging and all legs straight, tongue lolling out.
 The lead dog was pointed nose-first, as though focused completely on a tree in the far distance.
 A smaller white dog was rolling in the snow, belly up.
 The grey dog right next to her was trying to stealthily eat the snow while side-eyeing everyone else.

-Sometimes, collaborative writing can feel a little like that: all of us working together to get a project moving, but all of us with very different personalities.
+Sometimes, collaborative book writing can feel a little like that: all of us working together to get a project moving, but all of us with very different personalities.
 I admit it: I’m often the annoying brown dog jumping up and down in the harness, waiting for the course to start.

-RTC uses the collaborative writing process because when used well, it brings the best of all talents to the table.
+RTC uses the collaborative book writing process because when used well, it brings the best of all talents to the table.
 The writer with a creative background in fiction.
 The whiz at outlining, structure, and logic.
 Journalists and nonfiction writers or marketers with an eye for business.
 A great researcher who can uncover the shiniest details of any story.
 And the editor who can reign in everyone’s flights of fancy and make the prose shine.

-While we all want writing to go as smoothly as a sled gliding over snow, we all know there will be some obstacles along the way.
+While we all want book writing to go as smoothly as a sled gliding over snow, we all know there will be some obstacles along the way.
 Different personalities, various expectations, shifting timetables, and the inevitable surprises life tends to throw at us.

 I don’t have all the answers, but here is what I do know: like any relationship, working with fellow writers in collaborative writing starts with respect and caring.
 One of the core values at RTC is love, so hopefully every interaction within a writing team starts with kindness and respect.
 Even when a team member feels overwhelmed or grumpy, sticking to the ideal of kindness and love makes a difference.